 Writing Pages in MDX

-After installing gatsby-plugin-mdx
+After installing gatsby-plugin-mdx, MDX files

-will turn into pages.
+located in src/pages will turn into pages.

 Pages are rendered at a URL that is constructed from the filesystem

-.
-An MDX file at src/pages/awesome.mdx
+path inside src/pages.
+An MDX file at src/pages/awesome.mdx will

-result in a page being rendered at mysite.com/awesome
+result in a page being rendered at mysite.com/awesome.

-looks for MDX files and automatically transpiles them so that Gatsby internals can render them.
+gatsby-plugin-mdxlooks for MDX files and automatically transpiles them so that Gatsby internals can render them.

 Using frontmatter in MDX

-By default, gatsby-plugin-mdx
+By default, gatsby-plugin-mdx supports frontmatter

 so you can define things like titles and paths to use in your GraphQL